Deephaven MCP

 Docs server

 The docs server connects to Deephaven's documentation knowledge base so that AI models can query it for information about Deephaven.
-Ask questions in natural language to get specific answers with code examples and explanations with a high degree of confidence.
+Ask questions in natural language to get specific answers with code examples and explanations.

 Prerequisites